Responsible Consumption

 Low-carbon asphalt set to minimise use of natural resources

-APRR has begun testing a range of low-carbon asphalt alternatives that will reduce the reliance on fossil-fuel derived bitumen in road surfacing.
+APRR has begun testing a range of low-carbon asphalt alternatives that may reduce the reliance on fossil-fuel derived bitumen in road surfacing.
 Ongoing operational testing continues of Biophalt®, a plant-based asphalt, as well as Optimised Rolling Resistant Asphalt (ORRA), a low-rolling resistance asphalt to help improve vehicle fuel efficiency.
 ORRA has been used across a two kilometre area on the A49, and its performance is being monitored for three years.
-An asphalt with plant-based binder, Vegeroad, was also used in the summer of 2024 on the A48 and will be applied on the A43 in the summer of 2025.
+An asphalt with plant-based binder, Vegeroad,is being tested on the A48 and A43.
 Asphalt-treated sand, as wearing course to limit cracking, was also used on the A6 Beaune in 2024 with 30% of reclaimed asphalt pavement (RAP); its performance will also be monitored for three years.

 Sydney's South West | Western Sydney | Bar Western Sydney | South West pubs | Restaurants Western Sydney | Best restaurants Western Sydney | Western Sydney cafe | Italian restaurant Western Sydney - Responsible Consumption - illustration fef031d9-1b14-4646-9b75-7825df0d44d7